 Following a decision by the EITI Board meeting in October 2016 it was agreed that implementing countries are required to make a financial contribution of USD 10,000 to the International Management of the EITI to help cover some of the support that they get from the international body.

-For contributions made by companies in 2016, please refer to worksheet 2 in the excel file linked below.
+For contributions made by companies in 2019, please refer to the funding data available in excel on our page of audited accounts